TomaSajt/stripzip-rs/README.md

 # stripzip-rs
-`stripzip-rs` is a tool which removes metadata from ZIP-like files.
+`stripzip-rs` is a tool which removes metadata and unnecessary entries from ZIP archives.

 Tested extensions: `.zip`, `.jar`